omeka/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 To make changes, simply type a number into the corresponding text field and save the page.

-Please note that changes to these settings will only affect files uploaded after you have made the changes; it does not retroactively re-size existing files.
+Please note that changes to these settings will only affect files uploaded after you have made the changes; it cannot retroactively re-size existing files.
 If you want to change existing files, you will need to install the [Derivative Images plugin](../../Plugins/DerivativeImages.md).

 Those with access to the server files can also [manage thumbnail creation settings](../../Technical/ConfiguringThumbnailCreation.md) to change where thumbnails crop the image (see linked documentation for more information).